opentok/misc-opentok-accelerators/JS/README.md

 ### Web page design

 While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
-This allows you to modify the widget as desired.
-The sample app has the following design
+You can specify toolbar items, colors, icons, and other options for the annotation widget via the common layer.
+The sample app has the following design:

 * **[app.js](./sample-app/public/js/app.js)**: This is where you specify the **Session ID**, **Token**, and **API key**.
 This file contains functionality supporting the view layer and button click events, initializes the session, instantiates the one-to-one communication layer, and listens for stream and call events.